PoliticalGraveyard.com

 Leonard, Richard — of Nashua, Hillsborough County, N.H.
 Democrat.
 Delegate to Democratic National Convention from New Hampshire, 1960, 1972.
 Still living as of 1972.

 Leonard, Richard W. — of Nashua, Hillsborough County, N.H.
 Democrat.
-Candidate for U.S. Representative from New Hampshire 2nd District, 1948; candidate in primary for New Hampshire Governor's Council 4th District, 1956.
-Still living as of 1956.
+Candidate for U.S. Representative from New Hampshire 2nd District, 1948; candidate for New Hampshire Governor's Council 4th District, 1956.
+Presumed deceased.
+Burial location unknown.

-Leonard, Robert F. — of Genesee County, Mich.
+Leonard, Robert F. — of Flint, Genesee County, Mich.
 Democrat.
 Candidate for delegate to Michigan state constitutional convention from 13th Senatorial District, 1961; candidate for circuit judge in Michigan 7th Circuit, 1966.
 Still living as of 1966.

 Leonard, Rosemary — of Texas.
 Democrat.
 Delegate to Democratic National Convention from Texas, 2000.
 Female.
 Still living as of 2000.